beefoo/lclabs-jfp24/README.md

 ## Background

-As part of the Computing Cultural Heritage in the Cloud (CCHC) project, LC Labs partnered with the Junior Fellows Program to hire three interns who would be responsible for creating a data visualization or otherwise interactive tool that:
+As part of the [Computing Cultural Heritage in the Cloud (CCHC) project](https://labs.loc.gov/work/experiments/cchc/), LC Labs partnered with the Junior Fellows Program to hire three interns who would be responsible for creating a data visualization or otherwise interactive tool that:
 * Highlights marginalized histories and/or communities
 * Serves as an outreach tool
-* Utilizes the Labs’ newly curated data packages
+* Utilizes the Labs’ newly curated [data packages](https://data.labs.loc.gov/)
 * Experiments with emerging technologies

 The Junior Fellows, Ilayda Dogan, Shauna-Kay Harrison, and Aisaiah Pellecer, were strongly drawn to creating a tool for a younger demographic.
 This decision was made due to a combination of factors.
-Outside of the Fellows mutual interest in working with younger demographics and educational tools, the Fellows also considered that the prior LC Labs’ Junior Fellow project was text-based (working primarily with text-mining), and  geared towards a more academic audience.
+Outside of the Fellows' mutual interest in working with younger demographics and educational tools, the Fellows also considered that the prior LC Labs’ Junior Fellow project was text-based (working primarily with text-mining), and  geared towards a more academic audience.
 This led the Fellows to strongly consider creating a project that steered in a different direction.

 A major goal of this project is outreach: making those otherwise isolated from the Library and its resources more connected.
 The Fellows thought of their own experiences as children in late elementary to early middle school, and realized that they were not aware of the Library and its many collections at that age.
 If the Library wanted civilians, particulalry those of marginlized identities, to be aware of the resources it offers, the Fellows agreed that early exposure would be the best way to achieve this, and sought to create a tool that would aid in this process.

-The project that the Fellows chose to pursue was heavily influenced by the Fellows’ own experiences with educational tools, such as *Poptropica* and the myriad of games that were on websites like *Cool Math Games* in the late 2000s and 2010s.
+The project that the Fellows chose to pursue was heavily influenced by the Fellows’ own experiences with educational tools, such as [*Poptropica*](https://en.wikipedia.org/wiki/Poptropica) and the myriad of games that were on websites like [*Cool Math Games*](https://en.wikipedia.org/wiki/Cool_Math_Games) in the late 2000s and 2010s.

 ### Initial Conception